-This application note describes how to create a custom topology for a switching system, such as a matrix or multiplexer, from independent relays using NI Switch Executive (NISE).
+This article describes how to create a custom topology for a switching system, such as a matrix or multiplexer, from independent relays using NI Switch Executive (NISE).
 Independent relays can be directly controlled by a specific driver or can be controlled using NI PXI-2567 or SCXI-1167 relay drivers.

 Often, commercial-off-the-shelf (COTS) switches are available for your specific application in the topology you are looking for.
 An example of one of the more flexible switches is the NI PXI-2530 which supports six different topologies with a carry current 400mA and a voltage of 60 VDC or 30Vrms.· Multiplexer -- 128x1 1-wire, 64x1 2-wire, 32x1 4-wire, and dual 64x1 1 wire· Matrix -- 4x32 1-wire, 8x16 1-wire, and 4x16 2-wireHowever, when you are dealing with RF, high-power or low-current switching, COTS switches are more difficult to find in the topology you need.
 You might be looking for a 6x1 multiplexer with a bandwidth of 20GHz or the ability to switch 20A with a matrix.
 When COTS switches are not available in the topology you need, you can design your own switch module using individual relays and a relay driver, or a digital I/O card.Create a custom topology to organize independent relays in a way that will make it easier to perform a useful function.
 For example, a multiplexer (MUX) is designed to route a signal from multiple inputs to one single output, or vice versa.
 For example, a MUX can be used to measure multiple voltages with a single digital multimeter (DMM).